 Helen has developed an appreciation for the wildlife at her local zoo.
 She now volunteers there and wants to help the endangered species of the world by highlighting their plight with her emotive images.
 Helen loves capturing that unique personality and soul of the animal.
 She has given her photographic services to the local animal shelters helping find forever homes.

-Throughout her life she is continually drawn to nature.
+Throughout her life, she is continually drawn to nature.
 Also finding wonder in the Aussie bush and all that is Australian.
 She can be found at a working dog trial or in a shearing shed.

 Self-taught until the last few years, Helen did a Photoshop course and has embraced it.
 Helen loves working with images and making Digital Art.
 She works with textures and creating stories in her images.
-Emotion and the love in her subjects shines through her work.
+Emotion and the love in her subjects shine through her work.

 Helen lives with 2 scruffy adorable rescue terriers, Pumpkin and Bella, and a lanky cuddly moggy named Kingston, who is also a rescue.
 They are her Earth Angels...
 She is also the Vice President of the Dubbo Camera Club and competes regularly in photography competitions. www.facebook.com/helen.akerstrom